BEST WESTERN PLUS Americania

 - Cable satellite television, flat Screen LCD television in all rooms

-- Parking for physically challenged, 24-our, nominal fee
+- Parking for the physically challenged, nominal fee, $35 plus tax per night

 - Ice/vending machines

-- Valet parking, nominal fee nightly parking charges apply/extra charge applies for SUV's, Minivans, and oversized vehicles.
+- Valet parking, nominal fee, $35 plus tax per night Additional charge for oversized vehicles.

 - Game room, board games and pinball machine available in game room